Kotlin/KEEP/proposals/stdlib/instant.md

  * A point in time must be uniquely identified in a way that is independent of a time zone.
  * For example, `1970-01-01, 00:00:00` does not represent a moment in time since this would happen at different times
  * in different time zones: someone in Tokyo would think it is already `1970-01-01` several hours earlier than someone in
  * Berlin would.
-To represent such entities, use the `kotlinx-datetime` library.
+To represent such entities, use the `kotlin-time time.
  * In contrast, "the moment the clocks in London first showed 00:00 on Jan 1, 2000" is a specific moment
  * in time, as is "1970-01-01, 00:00:00 UTC+0", so it can be represented as an [Instant].
  *